 GenEd:SO.
 Courses in the Department of History cover the ancient world from 800 B.C. to A.D.
 476 and on to the Middle Ages, with a primary focus on military history and political development.
 Archaeology courses offered in the Department of Anthropology treat the material culture of the ancient Near East from the Old Testament to the Byzantine period.

-The Program in Classical Studies offers two concentrations: Classics, with a focus on the ancient languages and their literatures; and Classical Civilization, which concentrates more broadly on the cultures of the ancient Mediterranean world.
-Students considering graduate school in Classics should select the Classics major.
-See the Degree Programs page for more information, or contact the director, Prof. John Stevens ( email@example.com / 252-328-6056).
+Classical Studies students who major in MULT can choose from two concentrations: Classics, with a focus on the ancient languages and their literatures; and Classical Civilization, which allows more electives in translation.
+Students seeking recommendation to graduate school in a related field should select the Classics concentration.
+See the Degree Programs page for more information, or contact the director, Prof. John Stevens ( firstname.lastname@example.org / 252-328-6056).